aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/forms2olecontroltype/_index.md

 ```

+A control that allows the user to switch between multiple pages of content.

 ### TEXTBOX {#TEXTBOX}
 ```
 public static int TEXTBOX
 ```

+A control that allows the user to enter text.

 ### TOGGLE_BUTTON {#TOGGLE-BUTTON}
 ```
 public static int TOGGLE_BUTTON
 ```

+A control that allows the user to toggle between two states.

 ### length {#length}
 ```